khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 Files:

-* modelAnalysis181020 1 slide looming.csv - main set of experiments
+* modelAnalysis 190322 1 slide looming.csv - main set of experiments
-* modelAnalysis181020 2 slide vis.csv - experiments in which looming stimuli were replaced with random visual transitions (that include looms as a subset)
+* modelAnalysis 181020 2 slide vis.csv - experiments in which looming stimuli were replaced with random visual transitions (that include looms as a subset)
-* modelAnalysis181020 3 slide rand.csv - experiments in which the model was exposed to random noise
+* modelAnalysis 181020 3 slide rand.csv - experiments in which the model was exposed to random noise
-* modelAnalysis181023 4 slide looming nointrinsic.csv - looming stimuli, but weak intrinsic plasticity (see Methods)
+* modelAnalysis 181023 4 slide looming nointrinsic.csv - looming stimuli, but weak intrinsic plasticity (see Methods)
-* modelAnalysis181023 5 slide looming Hebb.csv - looming stimuli, but Hebbian plasticity instead of STDP
+* modelAnalysis 181023 5 slide looming Hebb.csv - looming stimuli, but Hebbian plasticity instead of STDP
-* modelAnalysis181023 6 decay looming.csv - looming stimuli, but synaptic decay instead of synaptic competition
+* modelAnalysis 181023 6 decay looming.csv - looming stimuli, but synaptic decay instead of synaptic competition

 Each file contains analysis results for 50 modeling experiments.
 For each experiments, we have values from 5 developmental points, taken at equal spaces across simulation.